ADBurpitt/adepto-hamsters/README.md

   posts comprising of a title and body, all posts are visible to all users, and all users can express thier interest in a post by liking it.

-  This allows hamster society to determine the most important happenings within the community.
+  This allows hamster society to determine the most up to date happenings within the community.
+  Posts are sorted by date.

 ## Architectural overview:

 ### Infrastructure:

-  The goal for the project was to be 100% serverless, so the api is collection of lambda functions relying on AWS [sam](https://github.com/awslabs/serverless-application-model) and the [sam-cli](https://github.com/awslabs/aws-sam-cli), the database is an autoscaling dynamoDB table and the frontend is served from a CDN.
+  I thought it would be interesting for this project to be 100% serverless, so the api is a collection of lambda functions behind api gateway relying on AWS [sam](https://github.com/awslabs/serverless-application-model) and the [sam-cli](https://github.com/awslabs/aws-sam-cli), the database is an autoscaling dynamoDB table and the frontend is served from a CDN.

   All resources used by this application are defined in cloudformation templates, the master stack can be found in the project's root while it's 2 nested stacks, `Infrastructure` and `Pipeline` are located in the `aws` folder.